Hey, this is AmBlue. How can I help you today?

 “95% of new digital workload deployment will be cloud-native by 2025 – Gartner”

-Cloud FinOps and its benefits ahs become a recent buzz in the cloud industry.
+Cloud FinOps and its benefits is trending the cloud industry for quite some time now.
 Pandemic, scalability, flexibility, and gaining a competitive edge are a few reasons which fostered the businesses to lift and shift their infrastructure to the cloud at the earliest.

 The Cloud migration team considers various factors while planning the roadmap for the whole migration process.
 They invest ample time and effort in assessing all the applications, selecting the cloud providers (GCP/Azure/AWS/etc.), checking their security frameworks, compliance, and planning the cloud talent, maintenance, and support.